noarazlan/A-B-Test-Project/README.md

       Key Conclusions:

-      * The Control Campaign achieved a lower CPA (4.41) compared to the Test Campaign (5.02).
-This means that each purchase in the Control Campaign required less                   advertising spend.
-From a cost-efficiency standpoint, the Control Campaign outperformed the Test Campaign.
+      * The Control Campaign performed better in terms of cost efficiency, with a lower CPA of 4.41 compared to 5.02 for the Test Campaign.
+This means that each purchase in         the Control Campaign required less advertising spend, making it more efficient from a cost perspective.
-     *  Despite higher total spend, the Test Campaign generated fewer purchases.
-This resulted in a higher CPA, indicating diminishing returns on additional budget                   investment.
+     *  Although the Test Campaign had higher overall spend, it generated fewer purchases.
+As a result, the cost per acquisition increased, indicating that additional               budget did not translate into proportional business results.
-     *  A higher CPA directly impacts profitability, especially at scale.
-Even small differences in CPA become significant when campaigns are run with large budgets.
-Over            time, the Test Campaign would be more expensive to maintain for the same level of business results.
+     *  The higher CPA of the Test Campaign suggests it would be more expensive to maintain without delivering better outcomes.
-     *  The Control Campaign demonstrates more stable and predictable performance, making it the safer choice for budget allocation.
+     *  The Control Campaign also shows more stable and predictable performance, making it a safer option for budget allocation.
-     *  The Test Campaign would require further optimization (targeting, messaging, or conversion flow) before being scaled.
+     *  Before scaling, the Test Campaign would require further optimization, such as improvements in targeting, messaging, or the conversion flow.

   * CPC (Cost Per Click)

     <img width="752" height="139" alt="image" src="https://github.com/user-attachments/assets/f54ed665-f677-4076-a0c5-c4d728b8cde9" />

       Key Conclusions:
-      *  The Test Campaign achieved a slightly lower CPC (0.426) compared to the Control Campaign (0.433).
-This indicates that the Test Campaign was marginally more                  efficient at acquiring clicks.
+      *  The Test Campaign achieved a slightly lower cost per click (0.426) compared to the Control Campaign (0.433).
+This indicates that the Test Campaign was marginally            more efficient at driving users to click on the ads.
-      *  Despite higher total spend, the Test Campaign generated more website clicks overall.
-This suggests that the Test Campaign’s targeting or creative strategy was               effective at encouraging initial user interaction.
+      *  The higher number of clicks suggests that the Test Campaign’s targeting or creative approach was effective at encouraging initial user interaction with the website.
-      *  Although the Test Campaign was more efficient in generating clicks, this advantage did not translate into stronger conversion or lower CPA.
+      *  However, this advantage at the click level did not translate into stronger conversion performance or a lower cost per acquisition.
+While the Test Campaign was               successful in generating clicks, it was less effective at turning those clicks into purchases.
-      *  The Test Campaign shows promise in top-of-funnel optimization.
-However, without improvements in downstream conversion, the lower CPC alone is not sufficient to              justify higher spend.
+      *  Overall, the Test Campaign shows promise in top of funnel optimization.
+However, without improvements in downstream conversion stages, a lower CPC alone is not              sufficient to justify higher advertising spend.

     * Conversion rate

       <img width="865" height="132" alt="image" src="https://github.com/user-attachments/assets/2e4c989b-bdf4-4f81-a438-9aa004f55d36" />

       Key Conclusions:
-      * The Control Campaign outperformed the Test Campaign in terms of conversion effectiveness.
-Despite lower total spend, the Control Campaign generated more purchases,          indicating a stronger ability to turn traffic into customers.
-This suggests that users exposed to the Control Campaign were more likely to complete a purchase.
+      * The Control Campaign was more effective at converting users into buyers.
+Even with lower total spend, it generated more purchases than the Test Campaign, indicating         a stronger ability to turn website traffic into actual conversions.
+Users exposed to the Control Campaign were more likely to complete a purchase.
-      * The Test Campaign invested more budget but did not achieve a proportional improvement in conversions.This highlights that increased spend alone does not improve             conversion outcomes without strong funnel performance.
+      * The Test Campaign, despite higher investment, did not achieve a proportional increase in conversions.
+This suggests that increasing spend alone does not lead to             better conversion outcomes when the rest of the funnel is not performing effectively.
-      * The Control Campaign demonstrates higher-quality traffic, with fewer users dropping off before completing a purchase.
-The Test Campaign appears to attract users who         engage initially but convert less effectively in later funnel stages.
+      * Overall, the Control Campaign appears to attract higher-quality traffic, with fewer users dropping off before completing a purchase.
+In contrast, the Test Campaign          tends to attract users who show initial interest but convert less effectively in later funnel stages.
-      * The Control Campaign provides more reliable and cost-effective growth.
+      * As a result, the Control Campaign provides more reliable and cost-effective growth.

     * CTR, View Content Rate, Add To Cart Rate, Purchase Rate